-A class to give an application the ability to provide support for a RawMemoryRegion that is not already provided by the standard.
-An instance of this call can be registered with a RawMemoryFactory and provide the object that that factory should return for with a given RawMemoryRegion.
+A means of giving an application the ability to provide support for a RawMemoryRegion that is not already provided by the standard.
+An instance of this interface can be registered with a RawMemoryFactory and provide the object that that factory should return for with a given RawMemoryRegion.
 It is responsible for checking all requests and throwing the proper exception when a request is invalid or the requester is not authorized to make the request.